 In their search for book bucks or television ratings, Trump, Palin and Huckabee are taking advantage of our celebrity-obsessed politics.
 They are doing so to the detriment of candidates who show a deeper level of commitment to their own campaigns—and to the long and arduous road to the White House.

-This article appears in the March 10, 2011, edition of National Journal Daily.
+This article appears in the March 10, 2011 edition of NJ Daily.